 According to Investopedia, “Probate is a legal process in which a will is reviewed to determine whether it is valid and authentic.
 Probate also refers to the general administering of a deceased person’s will or the estate of a deceased person without a will.”
 Before any assets can be distributed to beneficiaries, the executor of the will, who is also called the personal representative, must locate assets, pay taxes and debts, and perform various other tasks in order to satisfy the requirements of Maryland law.
-Most normal estates take around a year to pass through probate when everything runs smoothly.
-However, problems can occur if the executor runs into complications.
+Most normal estates take around a year to pass through probate in Maryland, when everything runs smoothly.
+However, problems can occur so it’s important to have an experienced Estate Planning & Probate attorney guide you through this process.
 Usually, whether the deceased person has a will or not, probate is necessary.
 Yet, there are savvy legal measures to take to avoid probate.

 Create a Living Trust to Avoid Probate

 One of the most common ways to avoid probate is to create a living trust, which must be created while the testator is still alive.
 You can accomplish this by working with an experienced estate planning attorney, like Frame & Frame to create a trust document and name a trustee, who will distribute all of the assets within the trust to the appropriate beneficiaries.
 All of the assets within the trust, which can include bank accounts, personal property, stocks, savings bonds, real property, and more, will bypass probate if they are included in the living trust.

 In Maryland, property that is owned by two spouses (or any other parties who own property jointly) does not have to pass through probate if it is owned as joint tenancy.
 Instead of going through probate, that property automatically goes to the surviving joint owner.
 However, Maryland has a presumption against joint tenancy, according to the People’s Law Library of Maryland, and therefore documents must clearly express that said property is to be owned as a joint tenancy.